Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01d_OpenItems.md

 - *Receipt1*
 This column displays the receipt 1 value, usually the invoice number.

-  > [Info] The information provided in the *Receipt 1* field is essential, as the system identifies and groups together any subsequent bookings taking this field as reference, for example for an invoice settlement or a credit note in case of refund.
+  > [Info] The information provided in the *Receipt 1* field is essential, as the system identifies and groups together any subsequent postings taking this field as reference, for example for an invoice settlement or a credit note in case of refund.

 - *Receipt2*
 This column displays the receipt 2 value, which can be any other reference number, such as the order number.